-St Katherine Drexel, a modern day Saint, was born into a very wealthy banker family in Philadelphia, USA.
+St Katherine Drexel (1858 – 1955), a modern-day Saint, was born into a very wealthy banker family in Philadelphia, USA.
 Five weeks after her birth her mother died, so Katherine and her sister were cared for by her aunt and uncle.
 Her father remarried in 1860 and his children rejoined him.
 A further daughter was born in 1863 and they enjoyed a private home-education and all the additional trappings wealth could buy.

 St Katherine discovered the meaning of being poor and hungry when her family routinely distributed food and clothing each week from their home to visitors.
 She also joined family members as they “quietly” visited poor families in their community to deliver goods.
 The three-year suffering of her stepmother from cancer further impacted her early life.
 Having nursed her mother until she died, she again realised that money can’t buy health and happiness.